jandejager10/CodInstProj3/README.md

 Create new book entries with details like title, author, cover image URL, and other relevant fields (genre, publication date, ISBN, etc.)
 Edit existing book entries.
 Write and edit reviews for books.
-Upvote reviews (consider implementing a downvote option too, for balanced feedback) Delete user-created entries (books and reviews)
+Upvote reviews (Page tags left in place but not implemented for actual use) Delete user-created entries (books and reviews)
 ### Data Model:
 Design a database schema with tables for Books, Authors (if separate), Reviews, and Users (if implementing authentication).